Sichuan-style stir-fried aubergine (eggplants) tossed in spicy, savory, sour, and umami sauce.

 - In a wok/skillet, add in about 2 Tbsp of oil.
 When the oil is hot enough, add in the aubergine and stir fry until they are rather soft and golden brown.
 Dish out and put on a plate

 - Add about 1 Tbsp of oil into the same wok/skillet.
 Heat the oil again.
 Add in ginger, red chili and garlic and stir-fry for about 10-15 seconds until fragrant.
 Add in the chili bean sauce and stir-fry until fragrant.
 Pour in the sauce mixture and cook for about 1 minute, have a taste and add more sugar or soy sauce if needed.
-Add in the fried aubergine and pour in 1 cup of chicken stock.
-Bring to a boil, then lower the heat to let them simmer gently until the aubergine is completely soft and cooked through and the liquid has reduced by two third

-- Give the cornflour mixture a stir and pour into the wok/skillet to thicken the sauce.
+- Give the cornstarch mixture a stir and pour into the wok/skillet to thicken the sauce.
 Turn off the heat.
 Sprinkle the chopped spring onion.
 Dish out to serving platter and serve immediately with rice and other dishes